Ranjith54321/Twitter-Analysis/README.md

 # Twitter-Analysis

-    - This Simle Python Application is used to Fetch the tweets with the word "corona" and Hashtag value "corona" given date
+    - This Simple Python Application is used to Fetch the tweets with the word "corona" and Hashtag value "corona" given date

     - I used  Twitter API for this functionalities

-    - Firstly I used to store the gatheres Info in CSV formate because it is easy to read then i convert it to JSON formate
+    - Firstly I used to store the gathered Info in CSV format because it is easy to read and then I convert it to JSON format

 ## Tools / Ide :